FullStackS-GmbH/terraform-workshop/Grundlagen/5_Create_First_Resource.md

 # Create your first Resource

-In practice the template varialbles are seperated to another file for a better overview.
+In practice the template variables are seperated into another file for a better overview.

 ```
 data "template_file" "metadata" {